Free Malaysia Today

-Free Malaysia Today (FMT) is an independent, bilingual news online portal with content, in both English and Bahasa Malaysia (Malay), with a focus on Malaysian current affairs, published since 2009.
+Free Malaysia Today (FMT) is an independent, bilingual news online portal with content, in both English and Bahasa Malaysia (Malay), with a focus on Malaysian current affairs, published since 2007.
 It is one of Malaysia's most accessed news sites with monthly visits of 11.83 million.

 Origins and early history

-Free Malaysia Today emerged from the aftermath of the 1990s Reformasi period in Malaysian history, during which Malaysia's government, under Malaysian prime minister Mahathir Mohamad, attacked various journalistic media in response to their efforts to investigate the government -- particularly its prosecution of Malaysian deputy prime minister Anwar Ibrahim.
+Free Malaysia Today emerged from the aftermath of the 2007s Reformasi period in Malaysian history, during which Malaysia's government, under Malaysian prime minister Mahathir Mohamad, attacked various journalistic media in response to their efforts to investigate the government—particularly its prosecution of Malaysian deputy prime minister Anwar Ibrahim.

-At that time (and reportedly as recently as 2013) most of Malaysia's mainstream media -- including principal newspapers and the country's four main TV stations -- were heavily dominated by ownership of, or affiliation with, Malaysia's ruling long-time ruling Barisan Nasional (National Front) party ("BN") and its coalition.
+Most of Malaysia's mainstream media—including principal newspapers and the country's four main TV stations—were heavily dominated by ownership of, or affiliation with, Malaysia's ruling long-time ruling Barisan Nasional (National Front) party ("BN") and its coalition.
 This led to public concerns that objective media coverage of political issues was not happening.

-During this period of BN-party media domination and suppression (coincidentally during the rise of the World Wide Web), several prominent online media sites emerged in Malaysia -- featuring news, commentary and investigative journalism -- including Malaysia Today, Malaysian Mirror, Malaysian Insider, and the Nut Graph.
+During this period of BN-party media domination and suppression (coincidentally during the rise of the World Wide Web), several prominent online media sites emerged in Malaysia—featuring news, commentary and investigative journalism—including Malaysiakini, Malaysia Today, Malaysian Insider, and The Nut Graph.
 These sites were not subject to the same restrictive laws and regulation as mainstream media, enabling greater editorial freedom for the online media.

-Among these new sites was FreeMalaysia.com -- particularly noted for its aggressive exposés of alleged corruption in Prime Minister Mahathir Mohamad's administration.
+Among these new sites was FreeMalaysia.com—particularly noted for its aggressive exposés of alleged corruption in Prime Minister Mahathir Mohamad's administration.
 FreeMalaysia.com was then accused by the government of being a threat to "national security."
 The site eventually discontinued operations, but has been described as the "predecessor" of Free Malaysia Today.

 Free Malaysia Today launched in November 2009 with several veteran news media figures, most notably Mohsin Abdullah (former news editor of NTV7, and contributor to MySinchew and Malaysian Insider.)

 The publication was intended to serve as a general news site, with Malaysian news and commentary, as well as articles on world news, lifestyle and sports.